UK Position Limits 2026: ICE and LME gain autonomy

 How do UK position limits differ from EU MiFID II requirements?

 While the FCA decentralizes position limit authority to venues, the EU maintains oversight through national regulators under MiFID II.
-For firms operating in both jurisdictions, this creates operational friction: different limit-setting authorities, different reporting processes and timelines, different accountability frameworks.
+For firms operating in both jurisdictions, this creates operational friction: different limit setting authorities, different reporting processes and timelines, different accountability frameworks.
 The same trading behavior might be routine in one jurisdiction and require explanation in another.

 The FCA also takes a different approach to OTC positions.
 The FCA requires venues to collect OTC position information where appropriate, rather than automatically treating all economically equivalent OTC positions as within the scope of mandatory limits.
-This gives venues discretion in determining which OTC positions count toward position limits, adding another layer of complexity for firms trading both exchange-traded and OTC instruments across jurisdictions.
+This gives venues discretion in determining which OTC positions count toward position limits, adding another layer of complexity for firms trading both exchange traded and OTC instruments across jurisdictions.

 Managing this divergence requires systems that can handle multiple regulatory frameworks simultaneously, understand which limits apply based on where and what firms are trading, and adjust monitoring and reporting accordingly.